GregUtas/robust-services-core/README.md

 Including an application with a framework serves to test it and illustrate its use.
 This repository therefore includes a POTS (Plain Ordinary Telephone Service) application.
 POTS was chosen for several reasons.
-For one thing, the author had extensive experience with such applications while working as a software architect in the telecom industry.
-But more importantly, POTS is a non-trivial application, and everyone has a reasonable understanding of what it does.
+For one thing, the author had extensive experience with similar applications while working as a software architect in the telecom industry.
+But more importantly, POTS is a non-trivial application, yet everyone has a reasonable understanding of what it does.
 You should therefore be able to figure out what the POTS code is doing without having read a large specification.
 An overview of the POTS application is provided [here](/docs/RSC-POTS-Application.md).